 - Add new oil as instructed in your operator’s manual.

-- Remove the air cleaner cover from the mower.
+- Remove the air cleaner cover from the riding lawn mower.
 Then, remove the paper and foam elements.

 - Wash the foam element in mild detergent and water and allow it to dry completely.

 - Apply a few drops of clean engine oil to the foam element and squeeze out all excess oil.

 - Replace the new paper element and the foam element into the air cleaner cover.